allandelmare/jwt-cookie-bridge/README.md

 # JWT Cookie Bridge for MiniOrange SSO

-A WordPress plugin that securely stores JWT tokens from MiniOrange OAuth/OpenID in HTTP-only cookies for seamless SSO integration.
+A WordPress plugin that securely stores JWT tokens from MiniOrange OAuth/OpenID in a cookie for seamless SSO integration.

 ## Features

-- Secure HTTP-only cookie storage for JWT tokens
+- Secure cookie storage for JWT tokens
 - Configurable SameSite policy and cookie settings
 - Enhanced debug dashboard with token process tracking
 - Token process monitoring and validation